The future of hospital medical device management

 - to rank investment choices and use health technology assessments

-- to make funding decisions
+- funding decisions will be made

 - to publish accessible information.